On this page:

 To do this, we need to build personalised plan budgets using consistently gathered, evidence-based information on a person’s functional capacity from their independent assessment, along with information on environmental factors to determine their support needs.

 The data we collect from this pilot will help us build plan budgets that provide more opportunities for participants to choose how they use their plan.

 Design the right independent assessment process for all types of participants.

-The NDIS population is made up of all types of people with all types of disabilities.
+NDIS participants include all types of people with all types of disabilities.

 We need to make sure that the way we are implementing independent assessments is also right for participants with complex and psychosocial disabilities, and participants who are of Aboriginal and Torres Strait Islander or culturally and linguistically diverse backgrounds.

-Through the pilot, we’ll collect data on language, cultural barriers, environmental and social barriers to help us to design and implement the independent assessment process for all participants.
+Through the pilot, we’re collecting data on language, cultural barriers, environmental and social barriers to help us to design and implement the independent assessment process for all participants.

 Training and consultation

-In this pilot, we’ll build on what we learnt in the first pilot to embed the right processes and training for assessors qualified to do the independent assessments, and the NDIA staff who make access and planning decisions under the NDIS Act.
+In this pilot, we’re building on what we learnt in the first pilot to embed the right processes and training for assessors qualified to do the independent assessments, and the NDIA staff who make access and planning decisions under the NDIS Act.